←Return to Chapter 4: Becoming a Full-Time Writer

 By this time my first few romance titles had been released: Irresistible? was a romantic comedy for Harlequin about a woman who signs up for a clinical study on pheromones.
 Almost a Family was a family drama for the Bantam Loveswept line about a young married couple whose infant is kidnapped from a grocery store and returned to them 10 years later after they've divorced.
 A reminder that both books have been updated and are now available if you missed them.

-ALMOST A FAMILY is available everywhere in ebook and in print through Amazon.
+Almost a Family is available everywhere in ebook, print, and audio.
 This story is the only romance I've written that isn't a comedy.

 I originally titled the story Mommy-itis, and while the title sounds cute, we realized the word looks confusing when written, so we settled on the title KIDS is a 4-Letter Word.

-The rights to KIDS is a 4-Letter Word were recently reverted to me, so I'm currently revamping it to re-release.
-(And yes, it needs a lot of work, especially where technological references are concerned!)
-If you missed KIDS is a 4-Letter Word the first time around or would like to read the updated version, here's a link to the pre-order.
-The book will be released Friday, April 19, exclusively through Amazon for the first 90 days, then available everywhere.
+The rights to KIDS is a 4-Letter Word were recently reverted to me, so I recently revamped it to re-release.
+(And yes, it needed a lot of work, especially where technological references are concerned!)
+If you missed KIDS is a 4-Letter Word the first time around or would like to read the updated version, click here to order the ebook or print version.

 A reader posted a question about how rights to books are reverted, so I'll do my best to explain the process, which varies from publisher to publisher, and can vary from contract to contract.
 Also, know that contract terms reflect the current state of the industry, so contracts I signed in the mid 1990s differ from contracts offered in subsequent decades.
 But in general, here's how it works: